reasonml/reason-native/docs/rely/mock-functions.md

 sidebar_label: Mock Functions
 ---

-Mock functions (or "spies") in Rely can be used to track information about the arguments and return values of functions and allow for test-time configuration of return values.
-Rely has built in matchers for dealing with mock functions that are documented extensively [here](expect.md#expectmock).
+Mock functions (or "spies") in Rely can be used to track information about the arguments and return values of functions, and allow for test-time configuration of return values.
+Rely has built-in matchers for dealing with mock functions that are documented extensively [here](expect.md#expectmock).

 > Unlike Jest in JavaScript, module level mocking is not supported.
 The functionality available in Rely is analagous to what Jest offers via [`jest.fn` ](https://jestjs.io/docs/en/jest-object#jestfnimplementation) and there is no direct [`jest.mock`](https://jestjs.io/docs/en/jest-object#jestmockmodulename-factory-options) analogy.
 Many situations in which `jest.mock` would be useful can be addressed through dependency management and the structuring of side effects within your application.
 A simple example using functors is shown [below](#injecting-via-functor).